honeycombio/example-greeting-service/dotnet/README.md

 * `name-service` is a service built with .NET 5 that uses the standard OpenTelemetry libraries.

 The goal here is to demonstrate that you can configure instrumentation in several ways with .NET but still send data to Honeycomb.

+### Run the services

+To run the services, you can either run `tilt up dotnet` from the root directory or run `docker compose up` from this directory.
+It is not recommended to try and run the services outside of docker since they (deliberately) run different versions of .NET.